paklonski/game-engine-rpg-java/README.md

-# Game engine for a role-playing game with GUI
+# Game engine for a PRG with GUI

 The first JAVA project that was developed as a semester project of JAVA Programming Course at the CTU in Prague.